blackpython890/TSAI/README.md

 &nbsp;

-Step by step guidance to build neural network , debugg , and to optimize to get the best accuracy.
+Step by step approach to build neural network , debugg , and to optimize to get the best accuracy.
 Kindly check [worklink](https://github.com/jagatabhay/S5) to know more.

 Work link Summary :